Author: Ed Greenwood

 Imagine a chase scene in a movie: cars careening around corners, explosions going off, gunfights between moving vehicles, that sort of thing.
 It’s exciting and fun, right?
 Then imagine that the chase scene goes on for nine solid hours.
 The first twenty minutes are entertaining.
 After an hour, you’re exhausted and bored.
 By about hour four, the explosions and fast cuts serve only as a backdrop for your quiet contemplation of how quickly the precious minutes of your life are slipping away.
 By the end, you’re asleep in your chair.
 That’s more or less how this entire trilogy goes: people keep attacking Shandril and her friends and getting burnt to a crisp, ad nauseam.
 There’s not nearly enough other things going on in the story to support three books’ worth of plot, never a point where Shandril’s powers aren’t the focus of the story.
 All the character work and setting work in the world can’t save a novel which just keeps milking the same tension for hundreds of pages.

 Consider Alias from Azure Bonds, my go-to example when I need to talk about a good character in a good plot.
 She’s extraordinarily talented at hitting things with swords; it’s by far her strongest suit.
 What makes the plot interesting is that her problems (memory loss, evil tattoos) are things that can’t be solved by hitting things with swords.
-This forces her to exercise plenty of unfamiliar skills in her quest to uncover some answers, which is incredibly frustrating for her but makes her grow as a character over the course of the book.
+This forces her to exercise plenty of unfamiliar skills in her quest to uncover some answers, which is incredibly frustrating for her but forces her to rely on others and grow as a character over the course of the book.
 By contrast, for all the major situations in the Shandril trilogy, the problem is always Shandril’s powers and the solution is always Shandril’s powers, so it’s impossible to stay interested in the plot.
 Every scene is one of the following: